Receiver-Device-Independent Quantum Key Distribution: Introduction

+From a practical point of view, the concept of DI QKD has also generated interest, in particular as a potential solution for countering experimentally demonstrated hacking attacks~\cite{Lydersen2010,Gerhardt2011}.
+While first proof-of-principle experiments have just been reported using state-of-the-art setups \cite{nadlinger2021,zhang2021,liu2021}, any practical implementation of DI QKD is still arguably far out of reach.

+This motivates research on more general scenarios for quantum communication where trust is relaxed on some of the observers or devices.
+The most well-known approach is that of Measurement-Device-Independent (MDI) QKD \cite{MDI,Braunstein12,Diamanti2016} where the honest parties (Alice and Bob) both send a quantum system to an intermediate third party (Charlie) performing a joint measurement.
+Security can be demonstrated without any assumption on Charlie's device, the protocol being in this sense MDI.
+However, the devices of both Alice and Bob must be characterized and cannot be treated as black boxes.

+Another relevant scenario is the one where trust is relaxed on one of the honest parties.
+Consider for instance that Alice's device is trusted while Bob's device is viewed as a black-box.
+In practice, such an asymmetric scenario can be well-motivated, considering for example quantum communication between a large company and some end-user.
+On the one hand, the company has access to advanced technology and can verify the correct operation of its setup.
+On the other hand, the end user has only very limited resources and no possibility to verify the correct functioning of their cryptographic device.

+The above scenario, referred to as one-sided DI, has been introduced in \cite{Tomamichel2011}, and key rates have been derived considering the effect of noise and finite-size data \cite{Tomamichel,Tomamichel2017}.
+However, the effect of losses has not been considered in these works.
+Instead, a fair-sampling type assumption is made, which opens the door to the detection loophole and to attacks such as blinding \cite{Lydersen2010,Gerhardt2011}, which impose severe requirements in terms of transmission and detection efficiency \cite{Acin2016}.
+In practice, where losses are unavoidable, such an approach can thus no longer be considered one-sided DI.
+An alternative approach was followed in Ref.~\cite{Branciard}, considering an entanglement-based one-sided DI setup, establishing a connection to quantum steering.
+The implementation of such a setup is however challenging, as it requires a similar level of complexity compared to a fully DI protocol (notably in terms of detector efficiency) which explains why it has not been experimentally demonstrated so far.

-In this work we report progress in this direction by presenting a class of QKD protocols which are practical and rely on few assumptions, inspired by recent developments in quantum randomness generation \cite{Brask2017,VanHimbeeck+17,Rusca+19}.
-The protocols involve a prepare-and-measure setup.
-The security is based on the assumption that the prepared states have limited overlaps (i.e., we assume a bound on how distinguishable the states are from each other).
-Our approach can be classified as semi-DI, but differs from previous proposals \cite{Pawlowski2011,Woodhead2015} as we do not need an explicit bound on the Hilbert space dimension of the quantum systems.
+In this work we discuss QKD protocols in a prepare-and-measure scenario where the sender's device is (partially) trusted while the receiver's device can be treated as a black-box.
+We term these protocols ``receiver-DI''.
+Our approach is based on the assumption that the prepared states have limited overlaps (i.e., we assume a bound on how distinguishable the states are from each other), inspired by recent developments in quantum randomness generation \cite{Brask2017,VanHimbeeck+17,Rusca+19} and quantum correlations in prepare-and-measure scenarios \cite{Wang2019}.
+Our approach can be classified as semi-DI \cite{Pawlowski2011} and one-sided DI \cite{Tomamichel2011}, but differs from previous proposals since (i) we do not need an explicit bound on the Hilbert space dimension of the quantum systems (as in Refs~\cite{Pawlowski2011,Woodhead2015}), and (ii) we do not rely on any type of fair-sampling assumption (as in Refs~\cite{Tomamichel,Tomamichel2017}).

 In our protocols, the users can establish a secret key while continuously monitoring the quantum channel (as in any QKD protocol), but also continuously verifying (or self-testing) the correct operation of their devices.
 For Bob's device (and the communication channel) this verification procedure is performed based only on the observed statistics, similarly to the full DI model.
 Our protocols are therefore black-box on Bob's side, and do not rely on any physical model of the detector.
 This is a sensitive point in standard QKD protocols, because, contrary to the devices used for state preparation, the input of the detectors can be directly controlled by the eavesdropper Eve, as demonstrated in practice via so-called blinding attacks \cite{Lydersen2010,Gerhardt2011}.
 In contrast, our protocols are immune to attacks on Bob's device.